Free GST Certification Course Online

 A) How to file GST Returns?

 GST returns are required to be filed on a monthly or quarterly basis, depending upon the turnover of the company.
 A registered person with a turnover of up to Rs.
 5 crores in the previous financial year is eligible for the Quarterly Return Monthly Payment (QRMP) scheme.
-As per this scheme, even though the person can file returns on a quarterly basis, payment towards the liability of GST has to be done monthly.
+As per this scheme, even though the person can file returns quarterly, payment towards the liability of GST has to be done monthly.

 And in the case of a registered person with an annual turnover exceeding Rs.
 5 crores, GST return, and payment both have to be done monthly.